zulays/travel-scout/README.md

 ## Project Description

 The goal of this application is to help users plan their upcoming trip.
-They will input their desired location into a search bar and using APIs, country information (flag?, capital, currencies, and languages spoken) and travel warnings will be populated upon their form submission.
+They will input their desired location into a search bar and using APIs, country information (flag, capital city, currencies, and languages spoken) and travel warnings will be populated upon their form submission.

 ## API and Data Sample